-Several accreditations/certifications have been taken into account in the scoring model (where available).
+Several accreditations/certifications have been factored into the scoring model (where available).
 Accreditations/certifications reflect a range of structural and/or quality requirements which are now relevant for the specialized rankings.

-The following accreditations/certifications from the following institutions were considered:
+The following accreditations/certifications2 from the following institutions were considered: